benedekrozemberczki/pytorch_geometric_temporal/README.md

 **Citing**

-If you find *PyTorch Geometric Temporal* and the new datasets useful in your research, please consider adding the folowing citation:
+If you find *PyTorch Geometric Temporal* and the new datasets useful in your research, please consider adding the following citation:

 ```bibtex
 @misc{rozemberczki_temporal,